Hans Reichenbach

 Hans Reichenbach (/ˈraɪxənbɑːx/; /de/; September 26, 1891 – April 9, 1953) was a leading philosopher of science, educator, and proponent of logical empiricism.
 He founded the Gesellschaft für empirische Philosophie (Society for Empirical Philosophy) in Berlin in 1928, also known as the "Berlin Circle".
 Carl Gustav Hempel, Richard von Mises, David Hilbert and Kurt Grelling all became members of the Berlin Circle.

 In 1930, Reichenbach and Rudolf Carnap became editors of the journal Erkenntnis.
 He also made lasting contributions to the study of empiricism based on a theory of probability; the logic and the philosophy of mathematics; space, time, and relativity theory; analysis of probabilistic reasoning; and quantum mechanics.
 In 1951, he authored The Rise of Scientific Philosophy, his most popular book.

 Early life

 Hans was the second son of a Jewish merchant, Bruno Reichenbach, who had converted to Protestantism.
 He married Selma Menzel, a school mistress, who came from a long line of Protestant professionals which went back to the Reformation.
 His elder brother Bernard played a significant role in the left communist movement.
 His younger brother, Herman was a music educator.

-After completing secondary school in Hamburg, Hans Reichenbach studied civil engineering at the Hochschule für Technik Stuttgart, and physics, mathematics and philosophy at various universities, including Berlin, Erlangen, Göttingen and Munich.
-Among his teachers were Ernst Cassirer, David Hilbert, Max Planck, Max Born, Edmund Husserl, and Arnold Sommerfeld.
+After completing secondary school in Hamburg, Hans Reichenbach studied civil engineering at the Hochschule für Technik Stuttgart, and physics, mathematics and philosophy at various universities, including the Friedrich Wilhelm University of Berlin, the University of Erlangen, the University of Göttingen and the Ludwig-Maximilians-Universität München.
+Among his teachers were Max Born, Ernst Cassirer, David Hilbert, Edmund Husserl, Max Planck, Arnold Sommerfeld.